bfortuner/ml-glossary/docs/classification_algos.rst

     Now, we have multiple classifiers, we need a way to combine their results.
 This actually the reason we have multiple ensemble techniques, they are all based on the same concept.
-They may differ in some aspects, like weather to use weighted instances or not and how they combine the results for the different classifiers.
+They may differ in some aspects, like whether to use weighted instances or not and how they combine the results for the different classifiers.
 In general, for classification we use voting and for regression we average the results of the classifiers.
 There are a lot of variations for voting and average methods, like weighted average.
     Some will go further and use the classifications or the results from all of the classifier(aka. base-classifiers)